 It is notable that the T7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the T7 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the T7 followed on from the Canon T6.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.